Smartnewb/Project-Solo/memory-bank/systemPatterns.md

 # System Patterns

 ## Authentication Pattern
-- Using @supabase/ssr for SSR support
+- Using @supabase/ssr for SSR support (NOT @supabase/auth-helpers-nextjs)
-- Cookie-based session management
+- Cookie-based session management with getAll/setAll pattern
-- Middleware protection for routes
+- Middleware protection for routes with session verification
+- Important cookie handling principles:
+  - Always use getAll() and setAll() methods
+  - Preserve the response object from createServerClient
+  - Ensure middleware returns the supabaseResponse

 ## Data Management
 1. Tables Structure: